Five Ways to Avoid Getting Ripped Off

 Don't be shy about challenging emotional pleas

 They may be the oldest tricks in the book, but emotional pleas are still alarmingly effective rip-off tactics.
 Here's an example taken from my personal portfolio of rip offs: one night a few years back I left a grocery store and was walking to my car when a girl approached me in the parking lot.
-Her face was flush and it looked like she'd been crying.
-She looked not quite 20 years old and was dressed like any average college student.
+She looked like any average college student, and her face was flush and it seemed she'd been crying.
 She told me that her car had run out of gas and someone helped her push it into a gas station a couple blocks from the grocery store, but she didn't have any money for gas to get home.

 She said the person who helped her push the car wouldn't lend her money, and the gas station attendants told her that she couldn't leave her car there or they'd have it towed.
 They also told her, she claimed, that she couldn't ask the gas station's customers for money or the attendants would call the police.
 Without any other options, she walked to the closest parking lot in hopes that someone would lend her any amount of money just to get enough gas to drive home a few miles away.
 "Would you please be willing to help me?" she pleaded.